Shark Tank season 9 episode 12 introduces a “hate connection” app; a coconut water-related invention; DIY lab work; and a breakfast-on-the-go idea.

 Entrepreneurs: Brendan Alper

-The hater app is also known as a hater dating app is a dating app that matches your partner based on some of the hates he/she has received.
+The hater app is also known as a hater dating app is a dating app that matches your partner based on some of the hate he/she has received.

-It has multiple ranges of topics that give it an exciting experience rather than dwelling only on dating topics.
+Rather than dwelling only on dating topics, it has multiple ranges of topics that give it an exciting experience.
 The topics range from foods, games, persons to sex experiences, and many more.
-There are currently summing up to around 4000 topics.
-The users have to swipe through the topics provided to express their hate or neutral feelings concerning the given topic.
+Up to around 4000 topics are currently available.
+Based on the given topic, the users have to swipe through the topics provided to express their concerning, neutral feelings or hate.